CandidContributions/Candid-Contribs-Web/README.md

 ## Database Restore

-*Sorry, we do not have a publicly avaiable version of our v8 database.*
+*Sorry, we do not have a publicly available version of our v8 database.*

 ## Build in Visual Studio